 Two community Matchmakers were hired to service Thunder Bay and Northwestern Ontario.
 One was to focus on international talent pools, with particular attention paid to Francophones, and the other was to direct their efforts toward international students already located in the region and to Anglophones more generally.
 These groups represent a wealth of talent for northern communities but have few services available to them.
-The Matchmakers were to be housed in NPI's Thunder Bay office and would operate throughout the Thunder Bay, Rainy River, and Kenora districts.
+The Matchmakers were to be housed in NPI's Thunder Bay, Rainy River, and Kenora districts.
 The first Matchmaker began operating on April 3, 2018 and the second on August 1, 2018.

 Due to the perceived value of ICM, it was expanded in December 2018 to include Northeastern Ontario.
 After the initial year, SÉO chose not to renew its partnership for the Northwest, but NPI continued delivering the program.
-Other communities and partners have seen the value of

-ICM and have discussed expanding the program to more locations.
+Other communities and partners have seen the value of ICM and have discussed expanding the program to more locations.